-3.2 BCMA Representation of Physicians
+3.2 Doctors of BC Representation of Physicians

-(a) The Government hereby grants to the BCMA the sole and exclusive right, and the BCMA hereby undertakes the obligation, to represent the collective and individual interests of those physicians where the funding for their services is, in whole or in part, provided by the Government either directly or through Agencies.

-- (b) The Government undertakes to include within funding contracts for physician services with Agencies, a clause requiring the Agency to advise physicians of their right to be represented by the BCMA, and to negotiate in good faith when establishing Local Contracts. - (c) The Government further undertakes that it will require Agencies to recognize the BCMA's right to represent those physicians who request the assistance of the BCMA in negotiating contractual arrangements with those Agencies. - (d) The BCMA undertakes that, in exercising its representation rights, it will advise physicians that all matters within the ambit of this Agreement and/or within the ambit of any of the Physician Master Subsidiary Agreements, must comply with the provisions of this Agreement and the Physician Master Subsidiary Agreements.
+- (a) The Government hereby grants to the Doctors of BC the sole and exclusive right, and the Doctors of BC hereby undertakes the obligation, to represent the collective and individual interests of those physicians where the funding for their services is, in whole or in part, provided by the Government either directly or through Agencies. - (b) The Government undertakes to include within funding contracts for physician services with Agencies, a clause requiring the Agency to advise physicians of their right to be represented by the Doctors of BC, and to negotiate in good faith when establishing Local Contracts. - (c) The Government further undertakes that it will require Agencies to recognize the Doctors of BC's right to represent those physicians who request the assistance of the Doctors of BC in negotiating contractual arrangements with those Agencies. - (d) The Doctors of BC undertakes that, in exercising its representation rights, it will advise physicians that all matters within the ambit of this Agreement and/or within the ambit of any of the Physician Master Subsidiary Agreements, must comply with the provisions of this Agreement and the Physician Master Subsidiary Agreements.